aashere/aashere/README.md

 Hi, I'm Ameya!
 I study computer science at New York University, focusing my coursework in data science, statistics, and machine learning.
 I am skilled at leveraging my technical background to dissect complex business problems and develop creative solutions that consistently exceed stakeholder expectations.
 I am currently seeking a data or machine learning role starting in January 2023.

-I am skilled with Python, SQL, and Apache Spark, among other languages and frameworks.
+My main languages are Python and SQL, though I have experience with many different languages and frameworks.
 I have worked closely with all aspects of the data science lifecycle - EDA, ETL, feature engineering, modeling, evaluation, and data visualization.
 I also have a rigorous mathematical foundation in probability, statistics, linear algebra, and multivariate calculus, which has given me a deep understanding of the tools I use.

 I have had two internship experiences, one in software engineering, and another in data science.
 Through these experiences, I have developed strong collaboration skills, and I am adept at problem framing and communication with both technical and non-technical business leaders.